-Willowbrae & Halfmoon Bay Trails Tofino & Ucluelet Area Hiking
+Willowbrae & Halfmoon Bay - Clayoquot Hiking Trails

 The Willowbrae Trail is a fairly quiet trail as compared to other beach trails in Pacific Rim National Park.
 The trail is easy and flat to begin as you hike along the straight and flat gravel path.
 This trail is prominent in the local history as a connecting route to Tofino.
 Before the current highway was built in 1942, the route to Tofino was usually via sea and land right through what is now the Willowbrae Trail.

 The abandoned homestead sites have been obliterated by the forest but the notches in fantastically huge tree stumps are everywhere.
 Another beautiful look into history is the remaining sections of the "Corduroy Road".
 Early settlers constructed roads in the forest by laying down logs next to each other in a fashion that resembles corduroy fabric.

 Florencia Bay is certainly one of the most beautiful beaches in Pacific Rim National Park due to its secluded feel, sunny south facing direction and interesting shipwreck history.
 The beach is big and beautiful and you will usually find just a handful of surfers enjoying the whole area to themselves.

 The beautiful and even more secluded feeling Halfmoon Bay can be reached from the branching trail off of the Willowbrae Trail.
 At 1.2 kilometres from the Willowbrae trailhead you come to a nice, big sign and map board indicating the trail to Halfmoon Bay in just 500 metres.

 Both routes should be taken on any visit to this area as both are very nice.
 Walking to both beaches and back to your car only adds up to 3.8 kilometres and can be done at a leisurely pace in less than two hours or one hour in a faster pace.
 The Willowbrae Trail trailhead is just 5 kilometres from Ucluelet and actually lays just south of Pacific Rim National Park.
 Pacific Rim National Park begins a few metres into the trail.

-Directions to the Willowbrae Trailhead Tofino & Ucluelet Hiking Trails
+Directions to Willowbrae & Halfmoon Bay

 The Willowbrae Trail does not have a visible sign from the Tofino Ucluelet Highway.
 It is however, at the end of Willowbrae Road, but the street sign is easy to miss.
-If you are coming from the Tofino Ucluelet junction on the Pacific Rim Highway, Willowbrae Road is exactly 2 kilometres away, on your right.
+If you are coming from the Tofino Ucluelet T junction on the Pacific Rim Highway, Willowbrae Road is exactly 2 kilometres away, on your right.
 If you are coming from Ucluelet look for Willowbrae Road on your left at about 5 kilometres from Ucluelet.
 From Tofino, the turnoff to Willowbrae Road is about 36 kilometres.